stes/fairness_im_maschinellen_lernen/src/en_05_feste_entscheidungsgrenze.md

 - <b>Profit:</b> Total profit of the bank (Reminder: the bank earns €300 for each repaid loan and loses €700 for each not repaid loan).

 <div class="tip" label="Task 3">
-Calculate the values of the four performance metrics using the confusion matrix.
+Calculate the values of the four statistical measures using the confusion matrix.
 Enter your results in the table below.
 </div>

 ```html